 80 Wythe Avenue, Brooklyn; lecrocodile.com

 The Williamsburg restaurant will be open on Thanksgiving Day with heated outdoor seating and an indoor option.
-Standout dishes include herb-roasted organic turkey, confit dark meat; chestnut and fennel sausage stuffing; misticanza salad; cranberry mostarda; and smoked beets with pistachio pesto and goat yogurt.
+Standout dishes include herb-roasted organic turkey, confit dark meat; pecorino and fennel sausage stuffing; misticanza salad; cranberry mostarda; and sheep's milk ricotta with hot honey, garlic and grilled bread.

 1 John Street, Brooklyn; celestinebk.com

-The Midtown steakhouse brings a classic spread to the table with pumpkin soup, roasted beets, traditional Thanksgiving turkey, potatoes au gratin, cranberry relish and pumpkin pie for dessert.
+The Midtown steakhouse brings a classic spread to the table with pumpkin soup, autumn salad, jumbo lump crab cake, traditional Thanksgiving turkey, potatoes au gratin, cranberry relish and pumpkin pie for dessert.

 52 E 41st Street; benjaminsteakhouse.com/nyc